 Trauma (such as being hit by a car or a fall from a height) or urinary blockage.
 Fluid leaks into the abdomen, causing a build-up of toxic wastes, including potassium.
 Once the bladder is ruptured, urine can no longer be excreted from the body, making the problem worse.

 An endocrine disorder due to a deficiency of corticosteroids, which the adrenal glands produce.
 One hormone, aldosterone, is responsible for regulating water, salt, and potassium levels in the blood.

 This condition develops when blood glucose can’t get into the cells for energy due to lack of insulin.
 The body breaks down fat as an alternate energy sauce, which causes the blood to become too acidic and hyperglycemia (high blood sugar).
 Acidosis and hyperglycemia can cause potassium to move from the cells and into the blood circulation.

-Not all cats will show signs of hyperkalemia.
-When they do occur, it is usually when levels have become dangerously high (above 7 mmol/L).
+Not all cats will show signs of hyperkalemia and when they do occur, it is usually when levels have become dangerously high (above 7 mmol/L).
 Symptoms of hyperkalemia may include:

 - Cardiac arrhythmias

 - Muscle weakness

 In addition to the symptoms listed above, the underlying cause will also produce symptoms.

 - Frequent trips to the litter tray, your cat may be seen straining, crying, licking his genitals (males are most often affected due to their narrower urethra)